 For the fashion industry especially, the complicated supply chains involved in getting from cotton seed to finished clothing makes it hard to assess the impact of Fairtrade.
 There are generally several different factors in play when standards increase, including organic certification schemes, labour laws, and increased scrutiny from fashion brands, making it difficult to know the contribution of any one scheme.

-Fairtrade certification of textiles is also relatively new, so it will take time before it is clear whether it has been effective in raising wages and environmental standards.
+Fairtrade certification of textiles is also relatively new, so it will likely take some time before it is clear whether it has been effective in raising wages and environmental standards.

 What About the Fairtrade Premium?